Charles Frederick Whittlesey: Life

 Born in Alton, Illinois, Whittlesey was a draftsman for Louis Sullivan before opening his own Chicago practice.
 Many of Whittlesey's major commissions show Sullivan's influence.

 In 1900, at the age of 33, Whittlesey was appointed Chief Architect for the Atchison, Topeka, and Santa Fe Railway.
 Among many other stations and hotels for the railroad, he designed the El Tovar Hotel, the former Harvey House situated just 20 ft from the south rim of the Grand Canyon in Arizona, United States.
 It stands at the northern terminus of the Grand Canyon Railway, formerly a branch of the Santa Fe.
 The hotel is one of only a handful of Harvey House facilities still in operation, and is an example of National Park Service Rustic architecture.
 The razed Alvarado Hotel in Albuquerque, New Mexico was also his design, with interior work done by Mary Colter.

 Whittlesey moved to San Francisco in 1907 and worked mainly there and in Los Angeles, becoming known for his early work in reinforced concrete.

 Whittlesey's son Austin C. Whittlesey (1893–1950) was also an architect, apprenticed in the office of Bertram Goodhue for seven years, and was active in Southern California in the 1930s.
 While working as staff designer for Allison & Allison he designed the 1930 Southern California Edison Building, across the street from Goodhue's L.A.
 Public Library.
+His daughter, Enid Caroline Whittlesey (1895–1981), was murdered in Los Angeles; the cold case investigation was featured on the TV series Forensic Files (Season 7, episode 32).